clab/lstm-parser/README.md

     java -jar ParserOracleArcStdWithSwap.jar -t -1 -l 1 -c development.conll > devOracle.txt

     parser/lstm-parse -T trainingOracle.txt -d devOracle.txt --hidden_dim 100 --lstm_input_dim 100 -w sskip.100.vectors --pretrained_dim 100 --rel_dim 20 --action_dim 20 -t -P

 Link to the word vectors that we used in the ACL 2015 paper for English:  [sskip.100.vectors](https://drive.google.com/file/d/0B8nESzOdPhLsdWF2S1Ayb1RkTXc/view?usp=sharing).

 Note-1: you can also run it without word embeddings by removing the -w option for both training and parsing.

-Note-2: the training process should be stopped when the development result does not substantially improve anymore.
+Note-2: the training process should be manually stopped when the development result does not substantially improve anymore.
 Normally, after 5500 iterations.

 Note-3: the parser reports (after each iteration) results including punctuation symbols while in the ACL-15 paper we report results excluding them (as it is common practice in those data sets).
 You can find eval.pl script from the CoNLL-X Shared Task to get the correct numbers.